Skip to main content

 In 2007, the Government granted an exploration permit for the Savannakhet area, which is the main zone of interest in the country.
 Three permits had been granted in the past, but no drillings were carried out and the companies withdrew.
 Drilling has not started in the Champasak and Saravan PSC.

 A small refinery of 20 kb/d was commissioned in 2020.
 Oil demand is entirely supplied by imports from China, Thailand, and Vietnam.
-In 2020, total oil product imports amounted to around 1.1 Mt, which is nearly twice the level in 2010.
+In 2022, total oil product imports amounted to around 1.1 Mt, up from 0.6 Mt in 2010.

 Interactive Chart Lao Crude Oil Production